 Parking in Rovinj

-The Old Town is car free so parking will not be right next to your accommodations if you are staying in the Old Town.
-The good news is, Rovinj is small so wherever you choose to park, the walk will probably be no more than 5-10 minutes.
-There are two parking lots in Rovinj, the closest one being Valdibora, located north of Old Town and a five minute walk from Old Town.
+The Old Town is car-free, so parking will not be right next to your accommodations if you are staying in the Old Town.
+The good news is Rovinj is small, so wherever you choose to park, the walk will probably be no more than 5-10 minutes.
+There are two parking lots in Rovinj, the closest one being Valdibora, located north of Old Town and a five-minute walk from Old Town.
 There is also street parking that is divided into four zones, one being the closest and four being the furthest.
 Since we were traveling in the slower season of September, we never had any problems finding street parking.
 Although I suspect if you are traveling in July and August, street parking may be harder to find.
-If so, we suggest you ask your hotel or Airbnb host to help you find suitable parking for your rental car.
+If so, we suggest you ask your hotel or VRBO host to help you find suitable parking for your rental car.

 What we would have done differently

-- We did a small section of the Parenzana Bike Trail, starting in Motovun.
-We love to bike ride and were really looking forward to a scenic trail.
-While it was fun to ride through what was once an old railway connecting Italy to Croatia, the section we were on felt underwhelming, Instead I wish we had done bike rides in Golden Cape Forest Park.
+-We did a small section of the Parenzana Bike Trail, starting in Motovun.
+We love to bike ride and were looking forward to a scenic trail.
+While it was fun to ride through what was once an old railway connecting Italy to Croatia, the section we were on felt underwhelming.
+Instead, I wish we had done bike rides in Golden Cape Forest Park.
 Also called Punta Corrente, this forest park is located 15 minutes away from Rovinj and is ideal for a day of nature activities like rock climbing, biking, swimming, or leisurely strolls.

-Have any questions for us?
+Have any questions for us about visiting Rovinj, Croatia?
 Let us know in the comments below.
 We would love to hear from you!